Battle of Macau: Battle

 By then it had become apparent to the Portuguese that the main Dutch force was attacking from the east and that the bombardment of São Francisco was just a feint.
 The commander of the São Thiago garrison therefore sent 50 men under Captain João Soares Vivas to aid the inland defense.

 When the Portuguese realized the Dutch intentions, the defenders occupied the high ground ahead of the Dutch.
 With the battle cry "Santiago!", Lopo Sarmento de Carvalho signaled the counterattack, and the combined forces of the Portuguese defenders, Macanese citizens, Dominican friars, Jesuit priests, and black slaves charged the enemy, forcing the Dutchmen to retreat.

 Captain Hans Ruffijn urged his countrymen to stand fast, but he was killed in the fighting as the Dutch retreat turned into a rout.
 The onset of the "drunken negro slaves" in particular, sparing no one as they beheaded all Dutchmen they came across in the name of John the Baptist, greatly demoralized the Hollanders.
-One black woman was even compared to the legendary baker-woman of Aljubarrota by a contemporary Jesuit for her incredible skill with a halberd during the battle.
+One black woman was even compared to the legendary Brites de Almeida by a contemporary Jesuit for her incredible skill with a halberd during the battle.
 However, the Dutch got some reprieve in the pursuit when the slaves abandoned the chase to plunder the dead.

 When the fleeing Dutchmen reached the Cacilhas Beach, the two rear-guard companies who were supposed to cover the retreat panicked and fled to the boats without firing a shot.
 The panic among the Dutch landing party was so complete that the Dutch ships had to push off into deeper water to avoid being overturned by the fugitives, causing many of them to drown or be shot by the Portuguese in the sea.
 The next day, Admiral Reijersen sent ashore a flag of truce to negotiate the release of prisoners.
 The negotiation was in vain, and the dejected Dutch fleet soon left Macau waters to head for the Pescadores.